 We started our day at Lansdowne, of course, and walking into the clubhouse felt instantly familiar to me.
 Irony of ironies, as we were touring the facility with the staff there, the Middle Atlantic PGA spring meeting was just letting out.
 I ran into several old friends from the golf business I had not seen in over 20 years, and got a few wonderful hugs.
 It was definitely a trip down memory lane!

-When we moved to Loudoun in 1999, Lansdowne only had the resort, the Riverbend building at Lansdowne Woods (known as Leisure World at the time), and an 18 hole Robert Trent Jones Jr. golf course.
-Since then, a mere 4,000 homes have been built, along with 27 holes of golf along the Potomac River designed by Greg Norman which opened in 2005.
 The golf is outstanding and the courses are typically in excellent condition.
 Membership at Lansdowne includes golf, racquet sports, swimming, and the fitness center as well as reciprocal privileges at Troon managed properties throughout the country.
-One downside relates to access resort guests have to the amenities.
-For golf, one of the 18 hole courses is reserved for resort access each day on a rotating basis.
-Members can still play, they just don’t have free reign of the course due to resort play and/or outings.
+One downside relates to access resort guests have to the amenities, with one of the 18 hole courses reserved for resort access each day.
+Members can still play, they just don’t have free reign of the course due to the resort play and/or outings.
 On the plus side, 27 holes are open every day, including Mondays, which is unlike most private clubs.
 Full golf initiation fees are $35,000 with $800 in monthly dues.

 The final stop on our tour was River Creek Club, also part of the Invited Club network.
-The course was designed by Ault-Clark and Associates back in 1997 and has one of the best finishing stretches you’ll find anywhere.
+Ault-Clark and Associates designed the course back in 1997 and it has one of the best finishing stretches you’ll find anywhere.
 One of my favorite things about River Creek is how quiet and mature the community is once you pass through the gates.
-Conditions are normally superb and if you play the right set of tees you’ll experience all the challenge you could want.
+Conditions are normally superb, and if you play the right set of tees you’ll experience all the challenge you could want.
 To me, the view down the hill to the Potomac River from the clubhouse veranda is better than most in our area (get the Players Championship Gary Koch reference?).
-The club does a great job using that to it’s advantage, with year round outdoor restaurant seating, lounge chairs during the season, and tons of social events.
-Something I noticed on our tour was that some of the amenities were showing their age, especially the pool clubhouse and fitness center.
-It could just be that it was early March and those spaces aren’t in top form quite yet.
-River Creek also had an active social calendar, similar to Belmont, which makes sense as they are managed by the same company.
-Full golf membership at River Creek currently has an initiation fee of $20,000 with monthly dues of $895.
+The club embraces it, with year round outdoor restaurant seating, lounge chairs during the season, and tons of social events.

-There are several other private clubs in LoCo: Creighton Farms, Stoneleigh, Beacon Hill (reopening in 2025), Loudoun Golf and Country Club, and 1757.
-Depending on the type of experience you want from your club, any of those are viable options.
-My clients were only interested in Leesburg, so we didn’t visit any of those this time around.
 The way we see it, all three clubs offer something different.
 Lansdowne is all about the golf with 45 holes from which to choose, and it’s open every day.
 Belmont had a bit more of a family atmosphere with lots of activities for kids and grandkids, while River Creek has a little more of the traditional country club feel.
-If you are thinking about making a move to a golf course community, give me a shout.
-I’d love to help make sure you wind up on the correct side of the fairway and will even throw in a some golf tips if you need them!

 Cheers,